Modeling and forecasting subnational age distribution of death counts: Conclusion

 \section{Conclusion}

-We present several graphical tools, namely image plots and cross-correlation plots, to visualize the differences and dependence in life-table death counts between each prefecture and Japan as a whole.
+We present several graphical tools, including image plots, to visualize the differences and dependence in life-table death counts between each prefecture and Japan as a whole.

-Via the CDF transformation, we consider a suite of functional time-series models to model and forecast subnational age distribution of death counts for 47 Japanese prefectures.
-The CDF transformation is ideal to handle the zero values in the subnational data.
+Via the CDF transformation, we consider a suite of functional time-series models to model and forecast the subnational age distribution of death counts for 47 Japanese prefectures.
+The CDF transformation is ideal for handling zero values in subnational data.
 Within the CDF transformation, we also present two general strategies for constructing pointwise prediction intervals.

 By dividing the datasets into training and testing samples, we evaluate and compare point and interval forecast accuracy among the functional time-series models.
 We confirm the importance of joint modeling techniques, in which the MFTS, MLFTS, FANOVA, and HDFPCA models generally perform well on the aggregate level across 47 prefectures.
-We present a novel heatmap to show the frequency (of~47 prefectures), in which one method performs the best for each forecast horizon.
-The individual forecast errors for various horizons, obtained from all methods for each prefecture, are available in a developed shiny app at \url{https://cfjimenezv.shinyapps.io/Shiny_App_CDF/}.
+We present a novel heatmap showing the frequency (of 47 prefectures), in which one method performs the best for each forecast horizon.
+Individual forecast errors for various horizons, obtained from all methods for each prefecture, are available in a developed shiny app at the following \href{https://cfjimenezv.shinyapps.io/Shiny_App_CDF/}{link}.
+The forecast life-table death counts are not only important to compute age-specific survival probability and life expectancy in terms of demography, but they are also useful to determine annuity prices for various ages and maturities as studied in \cite{SH20}.
+While the primary focus of this paper is on statistical accuracy, the improvement in forecast accuracy represents a preliminary step that could eventually lead to more informed annuity pricing; in turn, these calculations help inform policymakers about the sustainability of pension systems.